 MEMBERS: Changes of address should be made through your lodge Secretary.
 Give him advance notice of at least 30 days.
 Remember that the day you write, your next copy is already in the mails.
-Before you move. file your new address days.
-Remember that the day you write, your next copy is already in the hiars.
-Solve you mive.
-The your new address at the post office to have mail forwarded.
+Before you move, file your new address at the post office to have mail forwarded.
 In writing to us regarding an address change, please give: Full name, lodge number, membership number, address to which copy is being mailed, and complete new address.
 Attach label from recent issue if available.
 Please show ZIP Code numbers in both old and new address.
 THE ELKS MAGAZINE, Volume 57, No. 11, April, 1979 (ISSN 0013-6263).
 Published monthly at 425 W. Diversey Pkwy., Chicago, IL 60614 by the Benevolent and Protective Order of Elks of the United States of America.

-versey Pkwy., Chicago, IL 60614 by the Benevich and at additional mailing office.
+Second class postage paid at Chicago, IL, and at additional mailing office.
 Acceptance for mailing at special rate of postage provided for in Section 1103, Act of October 3, 1917, authorized May 20, 1922.
 Single copy price is 25 cents.
 Subscription price in the United States and its Possessions, for Elks, \$1.25 a year, for non-Elks, \$2.50 a year; for Canadian and Foreign postage, add \$1.50 a year.
 Subscriptions are payable in advance.
 Manuscripts must be typewritten and accompanied by sufficient postage for their return via first class mail.
 They will be handled with care but this magazine assumes no responsibility for their safety.